 What we’ve learned so far: collaborating to solve complex problems is, to a great extent, about trust.
 Trust in what we each have to offer, and in the long-term value of solutions complement each other’s goals.

-At the core of our partnership is a simple, science-based method for self-care and peer-to-peer support: the Garden Method for Community Wellbeing.
+At the core of the CORESZON capacity-strengthening program is a simple, science-based method for self-care and peer-to-peer support: the Garden Method for Community Wellbeing.

-By teaching the method through experiential activities and group discussion, Trainers make it easy to understand how our relationships and our environment can both burden and support wellbeing.
+By teaching the method through experiential activities, Trainers engage groups in inspiring conversations about how our relationships and our environment can both burden and support wellbeing.

 Group learning is a key element of the CORESZON Training Program.
 By practicing the Garden Method together, people are often able to experience how sharing strengths with each other opens our eyes for the many different ways people navigate hardship.

 Recognising and appreciating strengths in each other while acknowledging how adversity impacts our lives can have a positive effect on how we perceive each other.
-Quite often, these conversations lead to a new understanding of mental health that encourages people to take an active interest in the many ways we can work together to promote wellbeing in our social environments.
+Quite often, these conversations lead to a new understanding of mental health that fosters positive connections and encourages people to take an active interest in the many ways we can work together to promote wellbeing in our social environments.

 GROWING IN DIVERSITY